flowersinthesand/portal-java/core/README.md

 ```

 ## Options
-Options to be used to initialize an application is a plain map.
+`Initializer` which initializes applications accepts a plain map as an option.

 *  `controllers`

 A Set of controller class names.